 200 percent: the amount of additional time employers offering L&D benefits retain employees over employers who don't.

 Continuing education may evoke the image of night school, but that's no longer the reality.
-To learn more about what it looks like in 2022, read the full article on fastcompany.com.
+To learn more about what it looks like in this year, read the full article on fastcompany.com.

 Now is the Perfect Time to Invest in Learning and to Start Providing Education Benefits